OrangeOwl/YT-Music-Player-CLI-/README.md

 # YT Music Player -CLI (Command-Line Interface)-
 A Youtube Music Player for playing songs over command-line written in Python
+* NOTE: I know the code isn't very good, please make suggestions if you have any!

 ## Required Applications
 * VLC